 An Eclair recipe is one of the more decadent desserts available.
 This chocolate flavored, gluten free version makes it easy to have your very own cream filled pastries whenever you want.

 A couple of months ago I woke up at 3 in the morning and couldn’t go back to sleep.
 I was in the mood to bake, so I went into the kitchen and whipped up these beauties – gluten free chocolate eclairs.
 We had company that weekend, but John and I kept this gluten free dessert hidden in the refrigerator because they were just too good to share.

 Eclairs are made from pate a choux.
 Making gluten free pate a choux is really no different than making it with wheat flour, if you use the right gluten free flour mix.
-Luckily, my gluten free flour mix worked just fine and didn’t need any xanthan gum.
+Luckily, my Gluten Free All Purpose Flour worked just fine and didn’t need any xanthan gum.

 If you’ve never made pate a choux or eclairs – go ahead and try this.
-It’s an easy dessert recipe and it’s fun to make.
+It’s one of the easier Gluten Free Dessert Recipes, and it’s fun to make.
 And….there’s always the added benefit of getting to eat all of the wonderfully delicious gluten free eclairs when you’re done =)

 Combine the water, butter, salt and sugar in a saucepan and bring to a simmer over high heat.
 Turn the heat back to medium and stir in the flour; be sure to stir rapidly.
 The liquids and flour will turn into a dough rather quickly; keep stirring over medium heat for 1 to 2 minutes.

 Remove the pan from the heat and run cold water over the base of the pan to cool the pan off (don’t get the dough wet).
 Add one egg at a time, stirring each one into the dough quickly.
 As you add each egg you’ll probably notice that the dough doesn’t want to accept the egg easily; keep stirring and the egg will work its way into the dough – then add the next egg.